Are you a boomer traveler who can’t get enough of U.S. road trips? You’re in luck.

 Discover Bristol, the birthplace of country music

-Janette Carter established the Carter Family Fold to honor her parents A.P. and Sara and Maybelle Carter’s memory.
+Janette Carter established the Carter Family Fold to honor her parents, A.P. and Sara, as well as Maybelle Carter’s memory.
 Now, her daughter Rita is carrying on the musical and performing legacy.

-You can visit the Carter Family Fold at the foot of Clinch Mountain for programs of Old Time and bluegrass music on weekends.
+On weekends, you can visit the Carter Family Fold at the foot of Clinch Mountain for Old Time and Bluegrass music programs.
 The Carter Fold is a rustic, 800+ seat music shed offering traditional music every Saturday.

-The Ralph Stanley Museum and Traditional Mountain Music Center features Stanley’s life and music, another pioneer in traditional Appalachian old-time music.
-Stanley donated his extensive collection of memorabilia – ranging from vintage instruments to countless musical awards – to the 2,200-square-foot museum.
+The Ralph Stanley Museum and Traditional Mountain Music Center feature Stanley’s life and music, another pioneer in traditional Appalachian old-time music.
+Stanley donated his extensive memorabilia collection– from vintage instruments to countless musical awards – to the 2,200-square-foot museum.
 The facility acts as a resource center for students and music fans to learn more about traditional American and Appalachian music.

 Attend the Friday night Jamboree in Floyd